Belvo API Docs (1.222.0)

 With the List Owners method, you can:

-1. List owners related to a specific link.id (using the link query parameter).
+- List owners related to a specific

-3. [Not Recommended] List all owners related to your Belvo account (without using any query parameters).
+query parameter). - [Not Recommended] List all owners related to your Belvo account (without using any query parameters).

 📖 Pagination

-This method returns a paginated response (default: 100 items per page).
-You can use the page_size query parameter to increase the number of items returned to a maximum of 1000 items.
-You can use the page query parameter to navigate through the results.
+query parameter to navigate through the results.
 For more details on how to navigate Belvo's paginated responses, see our Pagination Tips article.

 🔦 Filtering Responses